mittalf/Surfs-up-challenge/README.md

 ### Purpose:
 Analyze temperature trends before opening the surf shop in order to determine if the surf and ice cream shop business is sustainable year-round.

 - Analyze temperature data for the months of June in Oahu
 - Analyze temperature data for the months of December in Oahu

 ## Resources:

-Software: SQLite database, Jupyter notebook, VS Code, Flask
+Software: SQLite database, Jupyter notebook, VS Code

 ## Results